+The proposed interconnection will require one new terminal interconnection at the 138kV bus.
 The actual station layout and detailed equipment requirements will be determined in the Facility Study should the interconnection customer choose to move to that study phase of the interconnection process.